liukanglai/Learning-diary/Parallel/Cuda.md

             // and accumulate the results
             for (int m = 0; m < (A.width / BLOCK_SIZE); ++m) {

-                // Get sub-matrix Asub of A
-                Matrix Asub = GetSubMatrix(A, blockRow, m);
+                /Global, local, texture, constant, shared and register memory. / Get sub-matrix Asub of A Matrix Asub = GetSubMatrix(A, blockRow, m);

                 // Get sub-matrix Bsub of B